 Most of these women used metaproterenol (#1132), although isoetharine (#2062), epinephrine (#1083), isoproterenol (#1888), and albuterol were also used.
 The Swedish Medical Birth Registry reported an association between albuterol use during pregnancy and cardiac defects in the offspring with an adjusted relative risk of 1.38 (95% confidence interval 1.12-1.70) (35).

-The large number of comparisons in this study raise the possibility that the albuterol-related finding was a chance association.
+A large number of comparisons in this study raise the possibility that the albuterol-related finding was a chance association.
 The National Birth Defects Prevention Study presented a case-control study of facial clefts that showed an association with early pregnancy used of albuterol (36).

 The odds ratio for isolated cleft lip was 1.79 (95% CI 1.07-2.99) based on 18 exposed cases and the odds ratio for isolated cleft palate was 1.65 (95% CI 1.06-2.58) based on 25 exposed cases.
 There was no significant association between albuterol use and cleft lip with cleft palate.

-The authors indicated that their findings may have been due to the medication, the underlying asthma, or to chance.
+The authors indicated that their findings may have been due to the medication, underlying asthma, or to chance.

-There is a experience with the use of albuterol as a tocolytic agent in late pregnancy (6-15,26,37).
+There is an experience with the use of albuterol as a tocolytic agent in late pregnancy (6-15,26,37).
 Typically, albuterol will increase maternal cyclic-AMP, glycogenolysis, lipolysis, and insulin levels, but will decrease serum potassium levels (7,12-14).

 Effects on the circulatory system include an increase in heart rate and a drop in blood pressure (7,8,10).
 Although these effects are more prominent in the mother, the fetus may show similar responses (28).
 By contrast, inhaled albuterol at recommended doses did not appear to affect maternal blood pressure, heart rate, or Doppler flow velocity studies of the uterine and fetal central circulation (23).